User guide

 Once the MRZ has been successfully scanned, the next step is to scan the stored information from the passport chip via near-field communication (NFC).
 On a Canadian passport, the chip is located inside the back cover (for pre-2023 passports), or on a data page (page 1, for 2023 passports).
 For the best results in doing the NFC scan, follow these steps:

-4. Tightly place your mobile device directly on the back cover (for pre-2023 passports) or the data page (for 2023 passports) with the top of the mobile device slightly below the top of your passport (about 3 cm down) (see photo below).
+- Tightly place your mobile device directly on the inside data page with the top of the mobile device slightly below the top of your passport (about 3 cm down) for iOS, or right in the centre of your passport for Android (see photos below).

-5. Once in position, select the "Scan Passport" button without moving your mobile device.
+- Once in position, select the "Scan Passport" button without moving your mobile device.
 The scanning operation should take about three seconds.
-If the scan fails, move your mobile device down a centimetre and try again.
+If the scan fails, move your mobile device down a centimetre for iOS, or up/down a centimetre for Android and try again.
 (It is important to not move the mobile device during the scan operation.)
-Repeat this step until the top of your mobile device reaches the bottom of your passport.
+Repeat this step until the top/bottom of your mobile device reaches the bottom/top of your passport.
 If the scan still has not succeeded, please go back and repeat the MRZ code scan on the passport photo page, and try scanning your passport chip again.

 The eID-Me app displays an animation indicating the location of the passport chip for different passports.
 For non-Canadian passports, you may be asked to open the passport and position your mobile device on the front cover, the data page, or the back cover.
 Please follow the written instructions on screen and follow the steps above for best results in doing the passport chip scan.
 You may need to try multiple ways to scan your passport as passports have different chip locations.